Professor of Music

-Associate Professor of Choral Studies, Associate Director of Choral Activities
+Associate Director of Choral Activities

-Andrew Larson is associate professor of choral studies and associate director of choral activities at Stetson University.
+Andrew Larson is professor of music and associate director of choral activities at Stetson University.
 He conducts the Stetson University Women's Chorale and the Choral Union, teaches conducting and choral methods, and a First Year Seminar called "Mozart, Movies and Musicology."
 Larson has studied with Will Kesling, Ronald Staheli, Mack Wilberg, Fred Stoltzfus and Chester Alwes.
 He has written for the Choral Journal, and is currently serving as president-elect of Florida ACDA.
 The Stetson University Women's Chorale performed at the ACDA Southern Division Conference in March 2014.
 There they premiered his most recent composition, What If I a-Walking Went.
 His choirs have appeared at FMEA, twice at the Florida ACDA conference and at the ACDA Southern Division Conference in Memphis.
 Under his direction, the Stetson University Women's Chorale released an album entitled Life's Loveliness (available on iTunes), and the Concert Choir released an album entitled A Candlelight Tradition, (available on iTunes), both on the Clear Note label.
 Both recording projects contain compositions by Larson.
 He has conducted concerts in eleven states, including county, regional and all-state festivals, and he regularly adjudicates choirs from all over the country.
 He served two seasons as an artist faculty member at the New York State Summer School of the Arts.

 His compositions, arrangements and orchestrations have been performed by high school, collegiate, community and church ensembles across the country.
 His published works appear with Santa Barbara Music under the Jo-Michael Scheibe series, with Hinshaw Music and under the Lorenz label.
 He recently completed an orchestration commission for Salvator natus est, published by Hinshaw Music.